stogers/personal-website/_pages/my-story.md

 featured_image: /images/nz.jpg
 ---

 I have lived in the Bay Area my entire life (Windsor → Berkeley → San Francisco → ??).
-To make up for the sheltered life I have lived I have overcompensated with adrenaline filled activities including skydiving, cave diving, canyoneering, paragliding, motorcycling, and as you can see above... bungee jumping.
+To make up for the sheltered life I have lived I have overcompensated with adrenaline filled activities including skydiving, cave diving, canyoneering, paragliding, motorcycling, and as you can see below... bungee jumping.

 ![](/images/flip.gif)

-While I have literally taken the path most traveled (for a generic motivated privileged white girl), I still like to think I excel in even the mundane things like being well-adjusted.

 ## My Expertise